chen0031/neo4j-custom-ui/README.md

 #### Use existing binaries and build only neo4j-browser

 The whole repository building could be a long process.
 To save time, you can build only neo4j-browser library and download rest of the original Neo4j package.
-This distrubutive can be downloaded from the [official Neo4j Web site](http://neo4j.com/artifact.php?name=neo4j-community-2.2.4-unix.tar.gz).
-For you convinience we have also provded a copy of this package in this archive.
+This package can be downloaded from the [official Neo4j Web site](http://neo4j.com/artifact.php?name=neo4j-community-2.2.4-unix.tar.gz).
+For you convenience we have also provded a copy of this package in this archive.
 It is located in `dist/neo4j-community-2.2.4-unix.tar.gz`

 To download and install the original Neo4j 2.2.4 into your home directory, execute: